 Akin to spoken bullet points, summarize in a few sentences the main lessons discussed by the episode’s guest or host. 🤓

-> Example summary snippets: “To summarize in a few words what we learned in this episode…” or “To wrap up, here are a few points to retain from this new episode…”
+> Example summary snippets: “To summarize in a few words what we learned today…” or “To wrap up, here are a few points to retain from this new episode…”

 Therefore, your episode outros are the perfect time to invite your audience to: visit your website, sign up for your program or newsletter, buy your book, follow you on social networks or even leave you a review on Apple Podcasts or Spotify. 🚀

-> Example CTA: If your goal is to strengthen your personal brand: “Thank you for listening to this episode in its entirety.
-If you have any questions or would like to follow my projects, please join me on Instagram and LinkedIn.
+> Example CTA: If your goal is to strengthen your personal brand: “Thank you for listening to this episode from start to finish!
+If you have any questions about the things we covered in the show or would like to follow my projects, please find me on Instagram and LinkedIn.
 I answer all messages, so don’t hesitate to reach out.”

-Tease the next episode’s topic in your podcast’s outro
+4. Tease the next episode’s topic in your podcast outro

 Reviews collected on listening platforms are crucial both for your show’s natural SEO and to convince potential listeners who aren’t familiar with your show to give it a listen. 📣